fuzzlove/ATutor-Instructor-Backup-Arbitrary-File/README.md

 Update: There is no fix for this issue ATutor is no longer being maintained.
 [5/22/19]

 - Directory traversal is also possible if the content directory is not in the webroot.

+For more information on a directory traversal proof of concept check out: https://github.com/fuzzlove/ATutor-2.2.4-Language-Exploit/

         CVE-2019-12170: https://github.com/fuzzlove/ATutor-Instructor-Backup-Arbitrary-File
         CVE-2019-12169: https://github.com/fuzzlove/ATutor-2.2.4-Language-Exploit